 If a powdered drink is not your style, the cheaper version of this habit is a half hour of dim light, a book, and a magnesium pill.
 So the mechanism is the same: a non-screen wind-down window that lets cortisol fall the way it is supposed to.

-Step 5: Add a clinically-dosed ashwagandha
+Step 5: Add a dash of ashwagandha

 Ashwagandha (specifically the KSM-66 extract) has the strongest clinical data in the adaptogen category.
 So multiple randomized trials show 20 to 30 percent cortisol reductions over 8 weeks at 300 to 600 milligrams daily.
 The standardization matters — generic “ashwagandha powder” without the KSM-66 or Sensoril extract designation is not the same molecule, and the data does not transfer.